FELICIANO: A Name That is Synonymous with MUSIC.

 PolyGram, his Label at the time, had designed an elaborate promotional campaign to support this exciting collection of boleros and the public’s response was absolutely phenomenal.
 In the first two weeks of its release, it had out-sold the previous Spanish album, which at that time had been out for two years.
 The first single from “Señor Bolero,” “Me Has Echado Al Olvido,” shot straight to number one in New York and in countries throughout Central and South America.
 In less than six weeks after the release of “Señor Bolero,” it had earned platinum status in the U.S. and Puerto Rico.
 Shortly thereafter, it was nominated by NARAS for Best Latin Pop Album of the year, marking Jose’s sixteenth nomination.
 “Señor Bolero” attained DOUBLE PLATINUM status in The United States, Puerto Rico and Venezuela and GOLD in Mexico, Costa Rica and Argentina.

 On the heels of a successful Spanish-language recording career, Jose Feliciano entered the new Millennium with great impact: Los Premios Globos honored him with the tremendous accolade, the “Artist of the Millennium Award” and he received the “Alma Award for Lifetime Achievement.”
 These new honors joined an ever-increasing collection of mementos that line the walls of his recording studio and bring to his visitors a sense of awe.
-They see first-hand, not only the history but the great love shown to him by his admirers from around the world and an industry that has embraced him for 50 years!
+They see first-hand, not only the history but the great love shown to him by his admirers from around the world and an industry that has embraced him for over fifty years!

 In 2005, another genre was explored, this time, a collection of Mexican Mariachis.
 In “A Mexico…con Amor” Jose was able to express his affection for the people and music of Mexico in much the same way he’d illuminated the beauty of the Bolero.
 With the orchestral arrangements of veteran, Jose Hernandez, it proved to be a stunning collection of cherished Mexican standards, presented in a contemporary manner and delighting listeners from Mexico to Melbourne to Miami.